SophieH93/letsgetquizzicle/README.md

 ### **User Goals:**
 * For the game to be **responsive** on mobile, tablet & desktop.
 * Visual interaction to draw the player in.
-* **Different** choice of **categories** and difficulty **levels** to suit a wider ranger of players.
+* **Different** choice of **categories** difficulty **levels** and **questions quantity** to suit a wider ranger of players.
 * Point system to reward the player with the correct answer to the question.
-* Scoreboard at the end of the game to show the top 5 players.

 ### **User Story:**
+* As a user, I would like to see a game that's suitabe for all gender and age group.
-* As a user, I would like to see a game where I can pick my preferred Category and Level difficulty.
+* As a user, I would like to see a game where I can pick my preferred Category and Level.
 * As a user.
-I would like a game that's easy to navigate through.
+I would like to see a game that's easy to navigate through.
-* As a user, I would enjoy a game that is visually appealing.
+* As a user, I would like to see a game that is visually appealing to draw me in.
-* As a user, I would like a game that does not take too long to complete.
+* As a user, I would like to see a game that does not take too long to complete.
-* As a suer, I would like a game that involves a challenge and a reward for completion.
+* As a user, I would like to see a game that involves a challenge and a reward  system for completion.
-* As a user, I would like to be able to re-play a game and be provided with different questions.
+* As a user, I would like to see a game that will provide different questions.

 ## **Strategy**

 Target Audience - The target audience for this project can be anyone between the age of 15+.

-Primary Audience-Peiple who want to see how much they know about a particular topic and share this information with their friends.
+Primary Audience-People who want to see how much they know about a particular topic and share this information with their friends.

 The primary site goals are to offer a fun experience to users while teaching them some facts about different categories.